levph/svApp/README.md

 ## Usage

-## IT'S INTUITIVE YOU GOT IT I BELIEVE IN YOU
+## IT'S INTUITIVE YOU GOT IT, I BELIEVE IN YOU!

 ## Contributing